Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 NO ANSWER

-### You need to recommend an integration strategy for the build process of a Java application.
-The solution must meet the following requirements:

-✑ The builds must access an on-premises dependency management system.

-✑ The build outputs must be stored as Server artifacts in Azure DevOps.

-✑ The source code must be stored in a Git repository in Azure DevOps.
-Solution: Configure an Octopus Tentacle on an on-premises machine.
-Use the Package Application task in the build pipeline.
-Does this meet the goal?

-- [x] Yes.
-- [ ] No.

 ### You need to replace the existing DevOps tools to support the planned changes.
 What should you use?

 ![Question 13](images/question13.jpg)